astaniano/hat/webSecAcademy/advanced_topics/http_req_smuggling/http_req_smuggling.md

 X
 ```
 We get 500 Internal Server Error and the msg: "Server Error: Communication timed out"
-It happens because the frontend server used Content-Length header and assumed that `abc` is the end of the req.body and so it sended that req.body that ends with `abc` to the backend server.
+It happens because the frontend server used Content-Length header and assumed that `abc` is the end of the req.body and so it sent that req.body that ends with `abc` to the backend server.
 The backend server used Transfer-Encoding header which means `3` represents the chunk size (and the chunk is `abc`) but the next chunk size is absent.
 (If it was the last chunk size then instead of `3` we'd specify `0`)
 And since the next chunk size and next chunk are missing it could not finish processing the req, so it throwed 500 error and err: Timed out.